-Water resource plans demonstrate how the Basin States (New South Wales, Australian Capital Territory, Queensland and Victoria) coordinate their water management with the federal government's Basin Plan, including how the sustainable diversion limits set out in the plan will be met.
+Water resource plans demonstrate how the Basin States (New South Wales, Australian Capital Territory, Queensland and Victoria) coordinate their water management with the federal government's Basin Plan, including demonstrating how the sustainable diversion limits (SDLs) set out in the plan will be met.

-As part of the planning process, the draft NSW Border Rivers Alluvium Water Resource Plan and a new water sharing plan for the NSW Border Rivers alluvial groundwater resources were publicly exhibited from 15 July 2019 to 23 August 2019.
+As part of the planning process, the draft Water Resource Plan and a new water sharing plan for the NSW Murray Darling Basin Fractured Rock groundwater resources went on public exhibition from 22 July 2019 to 30 August 2019.

-The public exhibition period provided valuable feedback that helped to develop and inform the changes proposed for the NSW Border Rivers Alluvium Water Resource Plan and water sharing plan.
-This fact sheet outlines the main changes since public exhibition of the draft plans.
+The public exhibition period provided valuable feedback from stakeholders that helped to develop and inform the changes that are proposed for the NSW Murray Darling Basin Fractured Rock water resource plan and water sharing plan.
+This factsheet outlines the main changes since public exhibition of the draft plans.